ckronlage/AID-HS/docs/install_singularity.md

 Please see our [FAQ page](https://aid-hs.readthedocs.io/en/latest/FAQs.html) for common installation problems and questions

 ## Contact
-If you encounter any errors, please contact `m.ripart@ucl.ac.uk` for support
+If you encounter any errors, please contact `meld.stydy@gmail.com` for support